-The Society shall hold an Annual Meeting of Directors at the biennial International Conference on Zebrafish Development and Genetics meeting and at another Society-sponsored conference or the European Zebrafish Meeting, a time and place to be fixed by the President.
-The agenda for the Annual Meeting of Directors shall include but not be limited to establishing the budget and priorities for the year..
+The Society shall hold an Annual Meeting of Directors at the International Zebrafish Conference (IZFC) meeting or at another Society-sponsored conference or the European Zebrafish Meeting, a time and place to be fixed by the President.
+The agenda for the Annual Meeting of Directors shall include but not be limited to establishing the budget and priorities for the year.

 5.8 Regular and Special Meetings

-(a) Regular meetings of the Board shall be held at such times and at such place as the President may designate.
-The President may call for meetings that correspond with the biennial Strategic Conference of Zebrafish Investigators or the European Zebrafish Principal Investigators Meeting, or additional meetings via video conference or at other venues.
+- Regular meetings of the Board shall be held at such times and at such place as the President may designate.
+The President may call for meetings that correspond with the Strategic Conference of Zebrafish Investigators (SCZI) or the European Zebrafish Principal Investigators Meeting, or additional meetings via video conference or at other venues.
 All Directors should attend the Board meetings.
-Expenses to attend the Board meetings will be incurred by the Directors themselves and will not be reimbursed by the Society.
-Directors located in countries where such costs are prohibitive to their attendance may receive some reimbursement, as determined by the Board.
+Expenses to attend the Board meetings will be borne by the Directors themselves and will not normally be reimbursed by the Society.
+In exceptional cases, however, where geographical location would make such costs prohibitive to their attendance, Directors may receive partial reimbursement, as determined by the Board.

 A majority of the Board shall constitute a quorum for the transaction of business at any meeting of the Board, provided that if less than a majority of the Directors are present, those Directors present may adjourn the meeting without further notice.